 Cryptocurrency broker appears to be engaged in fraud against California consumers

-The California Department of Financial Protection and Innovation (DFPI) has received a complaint from a California resident regarding a crypto investment.
+The California Department of Financial Protection and Innovation (DFPI) has received a complaint from at least one California resident regarding a crypto investment.

-The victim participated in a livestream event on YouTube where subject offered “2 for 1 airdrop of Bitcoin or Ethereum, i.e., any Send will be returned with twice the Receive, up to 25000 ETH & 5000 BTC” for 24 hours.
-Victim sent 3 ETH and received a message from a Chat agent (translated from Russian as “Thanks for allowing me to eat.”)
-Victim then realized it was a scam.
-The company operated a website at https://airdrop-strategy.com.
+The victim transferred more than $1,400,000 from Coinbase to an app-based cryptocurrency trading platform.
+Victim was able to withdraw more than $45,000.
+Victim then executed multiple trades through that platform and believed approximately $8-9 million was in the account.
+But when the victim asked the platform to move the funds back to Coinbase, he was told that the funds were frozen, and that he needed to deposit approximately $600,000 as “verification” that the funds were not laundered.
+Victim has not been able to withdrawal any more funds and now believes that the platform is a fraud.
+The company operated a website at https://www.dcex-exchange.com.

 This appears to be what is commonly called an “Advance Fee scheme,” which can take many forms, as discussed here: https://www.fbi.gov/scams-and-safety/common-scams-and-crimes/advance-fee-schemes.
 This also appears to be what’s known as a Social Media Scam, which is described here: https://dfpi.ca.gov/2022/05/20/romance-scams-and-crypto-assets-fact-or-fraud/.